Turnitin is an assessment tool used by your tutors, but you can use it as a tool too - to check that you have good Academic Integrity.

 Turnitin Similarity Report Demo - YouTube

 The University of Portsmouth have created a helpful video showing you how to interpret your results once you've submitted an assignment to Turnitin.
 It is full of trips and tricks to get a more realistic similarity percentage (so that the percentage number on your report is not so scary).
-Watch it here.
+It uses an older version of Turnitin (The Similarity Report is called The Originality Report in the video), but the functionality is the same.